Terminus (2000 video game)

-Plot
+Gameplay

 In Story mode, the player chooses one of four careers (United Earth League military, Mars Consortium militia, Marauder Pirate Clan, mercenary) and follows Terminuss single-player storyline, set in the year 2197.
 In 2000, Terminus was unusual among RPGs in that the player's actions can affect the ending of the storyline.
 Failing a mission, for example, may lead to a different ending than would have occurred if the mission had succeeded.
 One unique feature of Terminus is the story would progress with or without the player.
 The player could begin the game in story mode, then go off and do something else and the story missions/battles would still take place, reaching an outcome depending on which side eventually wins.

 In Free mode, the player chooses a career and does the same as in Story mode, except there will be no storyline missions.
 In Gauntlet mode, the player outfits a ship with near-infinite money at their disposal, and faces several waves of attackers, with the object of staying alive for as long as possible.